-introductory exploration of mathematical economics.
-It explores basic issues in economics - supply and demand, profit and utility maximization, monetary and fiscal policy - using formal mathematical models.
-Students will not simply go over mathematical economic models but will develop an appreciation for how these models are constructed.
-Prerequisites: EC231, EC232, and MA106.
+EC462, Mathematical Economics: This course is an introductory exploration of mathematical economics.
+It examines economics through mathematical models and operations and explores basic issues in economics-supply and demand, profit and utility maximization, monetary and fiscal policy-using formal mathematical models.
+Students will not simply go over mathematical economic models but will develop an appreciation for how formal economic models are constructed.
+Prerequisites: EC231, EC232, MA106 or equivalent.
 (U)(3).
 Occasionally.

+EC464, Quantitative Methods-

-EC464, Quantitative Methods - Econometrics: Applications of statistical methods to economic analysis and forecasting.
+Econometrics: Applications of statistical methods to economic analysis and forecasting.
 Examines methods of hypothesis testing, linear regression, and time-series analysis, and applies these to issues of micro and macroeconomics.
-Prerequisites: EC231, EC232, and MS264 or MA162.
+Prerequisites: EC231, EC232, and MS264 or MA260.
 (U)(3).
-Spring only.
+Spring.